 Sandisk 64GB Micro SD Card Records 1080 ALL-I and 4K Flawlessly

-When I first bought the Canon EOS 5D Mark IV, I was told that I would need to shell out for a specific SD card or a certain type of CF card to be able to record 4K video.
+Post updated January 2018: When I first bought the Canon EOS 5D Mark IV, I needed a decent, cheap SD card for 5D Mark IV video.
+I was told that I would need to shell out for a specific SD card or a certain type of CF card to be able to record 4K.

-As I didn’t have either of those around, I tried a few of the cards that I did own and most didn’t work.
-However, one card in particular worked perfectly and I already had 5 of them that I use for my DJI X5 camera on the Inspire 1 drone (UAV).
+As I didn't have either of those around, I tried a few of the cards that I did own.
+Most didn't work.
+However, one card in particular worked perfectly.
+The bonus was I already had 5 of them that I use for my DJI X5 camera on the Inspire 1 drone (UAV).

-I have also used two of this particular card in my Sony PMW EX1 (dual slot…needed both a Sony SxS and SD adapter) to record NON-STOP for 4 and a half days…108 hours with no problems whatsoever.
+I have also used two of this particular card in my Sony PMW EX1.
+I used them to record NON-STOP for 4 and a half days.
+108 hours with no problems whatsoever.